Seven Sisters (Moscow)

-The Seven Sisters (Сталинские высотки) are a group of seven skyscrapers in Moscow designed in the Stalinist style.
-They were built from 1947 to 1953.
+The Seven Sisters (Сталинские высотки) are a group of seven skyscrapers in Moscow designed in the Stalinist style, also known as Stalinist "Empire style"..
+They were built from 1947 to 1957.
 At the time of construction, they were the tallest buildings in Europe, and the main building of Moscow State University remained the tallest building in Europe until 1990.

 The seven are: Hotel Ukraina, Kotelnicheskaya Embankment Apartments, the Kudrinskaya Square Building, the Hilton Moscow Leningradskaya Hotel, the main building of the Ministry of Foreign Affairs, the main building of Moscow State University, and the Red Gates Administrative Building.
 There were two more skyscrapers in the same style planned that were never built: the Zaryadye Administrative Building and the Palace of the Soviets.

 History

-The construction of the first Soviet skyscraper project, Palace of the Soviets, was interrupted by the German invasion of 1941, at which point the steel frame was scrapped in order to fortify the Moscow defense ring, and the site was abandoned.
+The construction of the first Soviet skyscraper project, the Palace of the Soviets, was interrupted by the German invasion of 1941, at which point the steel frame was scrapped in order to fortify the Moscow defense ring, and the site was abandoned.
 Between 1947 and 1956, Boris Iofan presented six new drafts for this site, and also for Vorobyovy Gory on a smaller scale—they were all rejected.
 In 1946, Stalin personally switched to another idea—construction of vysotki, a chain of reasonably-sized skyscrapers not tarnished by the memories of the Comintern.
 As Nikita Khrushchev recalled Stalin's words, "We won the war ... foreigners will come to Moscow, walk around, and there are no skyscrapers.
 If they compare Moscow to capitalist cities, it's a moral blow to us".
 Sites were selected in between January 1947 (the official decree on vysotki) and September 12, 1947 (formal opening ceremony).